 The first thing we saw when the ship docked in Costa Maya was the incredibly blue water.

 Then we saw a very tiny little resort/shopping area with the typical brightly colored Mexican buildings.

 We excitedly got off of the ship, ready for our adventure.
-Bria has been studying the Maya and the Aztec in Social Studies at school, so it was especially neat for her to finally figure out why we bother with Social Studies in the first place.
+My oldest daughter has been studying the Maya and the Aztec in Social Studies at school, so it was especially neat for her to finally figure out why we bother with Social Studies in the first place.

 First, we met our tour guide and loaded on a bus for the hour drive to the ruins.
 On the way we learned many interesting tidbits about the area, but I had a couple favorites.
 Like, the reason why the area is called the Yucatan peninsula is because when the Spanish came, the Maya kept saying “Yu u catan” which means “I don’t understand you.”
 It was also interesting to learn that the Maya were very small people with round heads, especially since all the time I was in both Costa Maya and Cozumel I could see that most of the local people were quite small (the men were rarely over 5’4″ or thereabouts)(let’s just say I felt rather gigantic) and they really did have round heads.
 It just fascinates me that we think of the Mayan race as being gone, but really they were only conquered by the Spanish and a new culture was formed—the people as a race continue.

 Our first look at a Mayan pyramid—picture taken out the bus window.

 Once we got to the site, we had a bit of time to use the facilities and wander around to look at the touristy things that were for sale everywhere.